AdrianLxM/Esel/apk/README.md

 1. Uninstall the Eversense App (Warning: your local historical data (older than 1 week) will be lost!)
 1. Install the patched Eversense app (mod_com.senseonics.gen12androidapp-release.apk) and use it as described by the vendor
   * You need to enable installation of Apps from unknown sources
+  * Start the Eversense App, login, connect to your transmitter and use it just like the normal app.
 2. Install esel.apk on your phone.
 3. Configuration:
   * Allow ESEL to run in the background (it will ask for it)